Contact UsOffice of the Registrar

 - Students have the right to file a complaint with the Federal Policy Compliance Office, a division of the US Department of Education, for any alleged violation of their rights under FERPA.
 Complaints must be submitted in writing to: Family Policy Compliance Office, US Department of Education, 400 Maryland Avenue SW, Washington DC 20202-5920.

 - Directory Information is defined by FERPA and KGI

 In compliance with FERPA, Keck Graduate Institute has designated the following items of information as directory information: name and student user name; local and permanent address; local, cellular, and permanent phone number; e-mail address; date and place of birth; major field of study; dates of attendance; enrollment status; degrees and awards received; most recent previous institution attended; photographs; participation in officially recognized activities.
 Directory information is defined as information that would not generally be considered harmful or an invasion of privacy if released.
 Unless restricted by the written request of a student, KGI may release directory information without the prior consent of a student.
 Directory information required for course or classroom participation in courses may not be withheld from faculty and students connected with the particular course.
-Information that is not directory information is non-directory information and, unless excepted by FERPA, requires the prior written consent of the student for release.
+Information that is not directory information is non-directory information and, except where permitted by FERPA, requires the prior written consent of the student for release.

 - KGI allows access to student records for legitimate educational interests.